koppi/alsa-midi-latency-test/README.md

 * **ALSA Subsystem Focus**

-  The tool specifically focuses on the ALSA subsystem, allowing users to diagnose latency issues related to Linux's™ audio/MIDI infrastructure.
+  The tool specifically focuses on the ALSA subsystem, allowing users to diagnose latency issues related to Linux's© audio/MIDI infrastructure.

 How alsa-midi-latency-test can help: